byterubpay/byterub-site/_posts/2019-10-12-logs-for-the-Community-meeting-held-on-2019-10-12.md

 **\<sgp\_>** was a good meeting everyone :)
 **\<sgp\_>** 6.
 Confirm next meeting date/time
 **\<sgp\_>** The next community meeting will be in 2 weeks on 26 October at 17:00 UTC.
 The next Coffee Chat will be on 19 October at 16:00 UTC.
 **\<sgp\_>** Stick around after the meeting for a new initiative!
 We’re playing 0 A.D., an open-source, real-time strategy game.
-This event helps promote the community by focusing on something other than Monero.
+This event helps promote the community by focusing on something other than ByteRub.
 We hope you join us and have fun watching us mess around! https://www.youtube.com/watch?v=DqIJmY3cOO4
-**\<monerobux>** [ 0 A.D.
-Territory Rush with the Monero Community - YouTube ] - www.youtube.com
+**\<byterubbux>** [ 0 A.D.
+Territory Rush with the ByteRub Community - YouTube ] - www.youtube.com
 **\<sgp\_>** 7.
 Conclusion
 **\<sgp\_>** That’s all!
-Thanks for attending this Monero Community meeting, and we hope to see you on r/MoneroCommunity and #monero-community.
+Thanks for attending this ByteRub Community meeting, and we hope to see you on r/ByteRubCommunity and #byterub-community.
 Take care, and know that change starts with YOU.